hydroper-jet/lang/spec/1.0/source/src/metadata/reserved-metadata.md

 # Reserved meta-data

-Reserved meta-data are meta-data that cannot be overriden by user decorators.
+Reserved meta-data are meta-data that cannot be overriden by plain meta-data.
 This section enumerates all reserved meta-data.

 * [`[Literal]`](#literal)
 * [`[Set]`](#set)